 Non-Ferrous Metals

 Non-ferrous metals, on the other hand, do not contain iron so a magnet won’t stick to them.
 They are desired for their ability to resist rust and corrosion.
-They are also not magnetic, so these metals are excellent for electronic wiring.
+Because they are not magnetic, these metals are excellent for electronic wiring.

 Non-ferrous scrap metal includes scrap aluminum, copper wiring, copper alloys, tin, lead, brass, and bronze.